codeghar/Seagull/investigation.rst

 This page recounts how I built Seagull on Ubuntu 15.04.
 You can follow the steps and hopefully be able to build successfully as well.

 CAUTION: Use these instructions if you're starting with a fresh Subversion to Git clone of Seagull.
-Otherwise, use the instructions from the section titled 'Build Instructions with Ubuntu 15.04 Patches' in the README.rst file.
+Otherwise, use the instructions from the section titled 'Build Instructions with Patches' in the README.rst file.

 First Steps
 --------------------------------------------------------